This post may contain affiliate links. Please read our disclosure policy.

 French Toast:

-• 8 ounces Kings Hawaiian Bread (half a loaf) torn/cut into 1 inch cubes
+• 8 ounces Kings Hawaiian Bread (half a loaf) torn or cut into 1-inch pieces

 • 4 eggs